pomelofashion/challenges/challenge-frontend-nextjs/README.md

 #### Instructions

-Implement a website built with NextJS that displays the information retrieved from the API in the best way possible in terms of performance, UX and UI.
+Implement a website built with NextJS that displays the information retrieved from the [​New York Times API](https://developer.nytimes.com/) in the best way possible in terms of performance, UX and UI.

 **The following sections should be present:**
 - Homepage:​ list the most popular articles (Most Viewed by Section & Time Period)